Exploring Spatial Representation to Enhance LLM Reasoning in Aerial Vision-Language Navigation: Method

-To improve the simplicity of the semantic masks and reduce the misleading of LLM-reasoning caused by numerous open-vocabulary categories, we propose a text-matching method to mitigate over-classification.
-As shown in \cref{fig:2DVP}, our method involves vectorizing the landmarks extracted from the instruction and the captions $z^{(t)}$ generated in each $I_t^R$.
+To improve the robustness of the semantic masks and reduce the misleading of LLM reasoning caused by numerous open-vocabulary categories, we propose a text-matching method to mitigate over-classification.
+As shown in \cref{fig:2DVP}, our method involves vectorizing the landmarks extracted from the instruction and the captions $h^{(t)}$ generated in each $I_t^R$.
 Then, we calculate the cosine similarity between these vectorized landmarks and captions using TF-IDF~\cite{qaiser2018text}.
-If the similarity score exceeds the threshold $\tau$ >0.8, the landmark is classified as visible in the current view.
+If the similarity score exceeds the threshold $\tau$ (0.8), the landmark is classified as visible in the current view, and other irrelevant masks will be ignored.
 By implementing this strategy, we effectively simplify semantic masks and ensure the LLM's reasoning focuses on relevant categories.